biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/dpr_python/README.md

     ```bash
     python3 dpr_demo.py
     ```
+1. Provide the requested information:

+    - File Name with Type: You will be prompted to enter the image file name with its type (e.g., test_image.tif).
+Press Enter to use the default value.
+    - Use Default Parameters: You will be asked if you want to use the default DPR parameters.
+Press Enter to use the default values for psf, gain, background, and temporal.
+    - Custom Parameters: If you choose not to use the default parameters, you will need to provide custom values for each parameter as prompted.

+    For a demo, please use the default variables.
 1. Check the Image process result
     -   The processed images will be saved in a directory named `DPR_results` inside the `test_images`.
     -   The saved image files will have `_result` appended to their original names.
-    -   Open these files using any standard image viewer to inspect the enhanced images.
+    -   Open jpg/png files using any standard image viewer to inspect the enhanced images.
+For TIFF files, using FIJI for best compatibility and analysis.
+For more information on how to download and use FIJI, please check the FIJI section in the [Setup](#setup).

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/biomicroscopy/Resolution_Enhancement_With_Deblurring/blob/main/LICENSE) file for details.